By Jill Brooke

 The alstroemeria not only will last two weeks but represents friendship as well as prosperity.
 Because whatever we lose financially, we may gain spiritually with our friends, family and community.

-Maybe try to get some asters which symbolize patience which will also be needed during this adjustment period.
+Try to get some asters, a symbol of patience, which will also be needed during this adjustment period.

 Also, consider fragrant flowers.
 Lilacs, roses and hyacinth have glorious scents and bring the outside inside.
 Science also proves that scents can impact and uplift your mood.

-One recipe we found was using a 2 ounce spray bottle.
+One recipe we found uses a 2-ounce spray bottle.

 **After mixing the ingredients together, fill the 2 oz. spray bottle with filtered water to the top and shake again.

 Marna Ringel, a florist and floral oil expert, recommends “tangerine oil which contains esters and aldehydes which are sedating and calming to the nervous system.”
 Other options she says are orange oil which brings a peaceful feeling while ylang-ylang brings feelings of love and confidence.
-Patchouli reduces anxiety and Blue Tansy (the only flower when distilled the oil is blue) calms the lymphatic system.
-She also recommends getting oregano oil – and even teas – since it is anti-viral.
+Patchouli reduces anxiety and Blue Tansy (the only flower that turns the oil blue when distilled) calms the lymphatic system.
+She also recommends getting oregano oil—and even teas—since it is anti-viral.